-A common data model across ERP, CRM and Office 365 has some obvious advantages that will be popular with companies that are used to the challenges of hard-to-consolidate silos of data, and the fact that it is easy to combine functions across ERP, CRM and Office 365 will also be popular with partners who develop solutions for specific industries.
+A common data model across ERP, CRM and Office 365 has some obvious advantages that will be popular with companies that are used to the challenges of hard-to-consolidate silos of data, and the fact that it is easy to combine functions across ERP, CRM and Office 365 is also popular with partners who develop solutions for specific industries.

 With AppSource, Microsoft has launched a marketplace where they themselves control the availability and quality of the apps being offered.
-There were 200 apps in AppSource at the time of launch in 2016, and it is likely to be popular with both customers and development partners.

 Customers get a broader range of standardized solutions that are certified by Microsoft for quality, and development partners can reach a much larger market than if they had to advertise their app themselves.

 AppSource is a big step in the direction of standard solutions.
 Partners obviously cannot roll out specially developed solutions to their customers via AppSource, so the apps that are popular in AppSource are likely to be those that can meet customer needs as a standard solution.

 Overview of Microsoft Dynamics 365 Business Central, Microsoft

 Product documentation and end user guides, Microsoft

 Dynamics 365 channel on Youtube, Microsoft @ Youtube

 It seems obvious that greater coherence between ERP, CRM and Office is a good idea for business, but it will create some commotion in the partner channel when ERP, CRM and Office are to be delivered as a single solution in future.